VoiNetwork/governance/Proposal Submissions/Quiz Bot Incentive/Quiz Bot Incentive_Atsoc1993_20230910.md

-Quiz Bot Incentive
+#Quiz Bot Incentive

-Token Quantity
+#Token Quantity
-(To be determined based on the consensus of the committee.
-Ideally enough to run the quiz bot for a predetermined period and a fixed amount as a bounty reward, considering the expected number of users, frequency of quizzes and my efforts put into the bot.)

-Abstract
+1,000,000 Tokens

+#Abstract
-Introduction of an interactive incentive, "Voi Buddy," a quiz bot for the Voi Discord channel.
-It aims to engage the community, promote Voi knowledge, and disburse testnet Voi tokens to participants.
+- Introduction of an interactive incentive, "Voi Buddy," a quiz bot for the Voi Discord channel.
+It aims to engage the community, promote Voi knowledge, and disburse testnet Voi tokens to our community in a harmless way for idle enjoyment.

-Team
+#Team
-A solo developer with experience in creating and managing bots for Discord, especially those that integrate with blockchain technologies.
-My previous work includes bots for Foodie City since August 2022.
+- Atsoc1993 (Foodie): A solo developer with experience in creating and managing bots for Discord using discord.py and the Algorand Python SDK My previous work includes bots for Foodie City since August 2022.

-Problem Description
+#Problem Description
-There's a lack of interactive incentives to engage the community and promote the understanding of Voi and related tech in the Discord.
+- There's a lack of interactive incentives to engage the community and promote the understanding of Voi and related tech in the Discord.

-Solution Approach
+#Solution Approach
-Introduce "Voi Buddy," a quiz bot on Discord.
+- Introduce "Voi Buddy," a quiz bot on Discord.
 It presents Voi-related multiple choice questions and rewards correct answers with testnet Voi tokens.

-Expected Impact & Outcomes for the Voi Community Increased community engagement, better understanding of Voi and its associated technologies, and an interactive way to earn testnet Voi.
+#Expected Impact & Outcomes for the Voi Community
+- Increased community engagement, better understanding of Voi and its associated technologies, and an interactive way to earn testnet Voi.

-Technical Approach
+#Technical Approach
-Utilize Discord bot programming.
+- Utilize Discord.py bot programming.
-Integrate the bot with Voi's blockchain to disburse tokens.
+- Integrate the bot with Voi's blockchain using existing Algorand SDK's to disburse tokens.
-Implement a cooldown mechanism to prevent spamming and ensure fair token distribution.
+- Implement a cooldown mechanism to prevent spamming and ensure fair token distribution.
-Secure user data by linking the Discord ID with the Voi participation address.
+- Secure user data by linking the Discord ID with the Voi participation address
-High user engagement in the quiz, increased knowledge of Voi among community members, and positive feedback regarding the interactive token earning process.
+- High user engagement in the quiz, increased knowledge of Voi among community members, and positive feedback regarding the interactive token earning process.

-Concerns
+#Concerns
-Ensuring the questions remain relevant and up-to-date.
+- Ensuring the questions remain relevant and up-to-date.
-Monitoring and managing token disbursement to prevent depletion and/or overspending of funds.
-Plan to keep updating the bot with new questions and technical upgrades.
-If successful, consider integrating the bot with mainnet Voi compatibility.
+- Discerning committee's comfortability with how much testnet Voi they are comfortable to have circulating.
-**One-click node set-ups may not currently have the option to redeem their full participation node address to register for the bot.
+- One-click node set-ups may not currently have the option to redeem their full participation node address to register for the bot.

-Project Length
+#Project Length
-Immediate deployment for testing with committee members.
-If approved, can be fully functional and launched at request assuming minor adjustments at committee's preference.
+- Immediate deployment after go-ahead from committee members.
+If approved, can be fully functional and launched at request once the bot is invited to the discord, assuming minor adjustments at committee's preference are not requested.

 Additional Information
-For any committee members wishing to test the bot, please contact me directly for the discord details.
+- For any committee members wishing to test the bot, please contact me directly for the discord details.
 I emphasize that my primary project will potentially integrate Voi compatibility on the mainnet in the future.
 Thank you again for considering this proposal.
 I believe "Voi Buddy" can significantly enhance our community's engagement and understanding of Voi.